Acedyn/Harvest_API/README.md

 ### Available scripts

-- 🚀 `npm run dev` -> will start a [`nodemon`](https://nodemon.io/) process to automatically reload the code on changes
+- 🚀 `yarn dev` -> will start a [`nodemon`](https://nodemon.io/) process to automatically reload the code on changes

   You can then access the api on [`http://localhost:3000`](http://localhost:3000).

-- 👷 `npm run prod` -> launches the API in production mode without hot-reload
+- 👷 `yarn prod` -> launches the API in production mode without hot-reload

-- 🔨 `npm run tsc` -> runs the TypeScript compiler and report errors.
+- 🔨 `yarn tsc` -> runs the TypeScript compiler and report errors.
 Add `:watch` to run an interactive process that watches file changes.

-- 💅 `npm run prettify` -> prettify the code with Prettier.
+- 💅 `yarn prettify` -> prettify the code with Prettier.
 Add `:write` to write the modifications.

-- 🚨 `npm run lint` -> shows ESLint warnings and errors.
+- 🚨 `yarn lint` -> shows ESLint warnings and errors.
 Add `:fix` to apply auto fixes.

 ## Libraries